lordvonko/discordbot/README.md

 ---

 ## 📝 License
-Octave by Punk is under the MIT License – free to use, modify, and share.
+Musashi is under the MIT License – free to use, modify, and share.
 Just give credit where it's due! ⭐

 <div align="center">
-  <p>Made with ❤️ by LORD Vonko (and my love of Daft Punk).
+  <p>Made with ❤️ by LORD Vonko.
 Thanks for vibing with us and READING this entire README!</p>

 ---